QGEP/QGEP/migration/README.md

 Preqrequisites
 ===========

-These scripts assume that you already have the `postgis` extension installed.
+These scripts assume that you already have the `postgis` and 'hstore' extension installed.

 On your PostgreSQL server execute the following SQL statement:

     CREATE EXTENSION postgis;
+    CREATE EXTENSION hstore;

 These scripts assume that you have two schemas in a common database.